Death Magnetic: Commercial performance

-Death Magnetic debuted at #1 on the Billboard 200, selling 490,000 copies in just three days of availability.
-It is the band's fifth consecutive studio album to debut at #1, making Metallica the first band to have five consecutive studio album releases to do so.
+Death Magnetic debuted at No. 1 on the Billboard 200, selling 490,000 copies in just three days of availability.
+It is the band's fifth consecutive studio album to debut at No. 1, making Metallica the first band to have five consecutive studio album releases to do so.
 The album marked the highest first week sales for the group since 1996's Load.

-According to the September 27, 2008 issue of Billboard, Death Magnetic landed at #1 on the following ten charts: Billboard 200, Billboard Comprehensive Albums, Top Rock Albums, Top Hard Rock Albums, Top Modern Rock/Alternative Albums, Top Digital Albums, Top Internet Albums, Top European Albums, Tastemakers.
+According to the September 27, 2008, issue of Billboard, Death Magnetic landed at No. 1 on the following ten charts: Billboard 200, Billboard Comprehensive Albums, Top Rock Albums, Top Hard Rock Albums, Top Modern Rock/Alternative Albums, Top Digital Albums, Top Internet Albums, Top European Albums, Tastemakers.
 "The Day That Never Comes" topped the Hot Mainstream Rock Tracks chart.
-The album stayed at #1 for three consecutive weeks on the Billboard 200, and spent 50 consecutive weeks on said chart.
-Internationally, it peaked at #1 in 34 countries, including Ireland, the UK, Canada and Australia.
+The album stayed at No. 1 for three consecutive weeks on the Billboard 200, and spent 50 consecutive weeks on said chart.
+Internationally, it peaked at No. 1 in 34 countries, including Ireland, the UK, Canada and Australia.

-In addition, nearly 60,000 copies were sold digitally, making it debut at #1 on the Digital Album chart.
-The album debuted at #1 on the UK albums chart after three days of availability, selling 75,164 copies.
-It remained at #1 for two weeks and has sold over 150,000 copies to date.
-In Canada, Death Magnetic debuted at #1 on the Canadian Albums Chart.
+In addition, nearly 60,000 copies were sold digitally, making it debut at No. 1 on the Digital Album chart.
+The album debuted at No. 1 on the UK albums chart after three days of availability, selling 75,164 copies.
+It remained at No. 1 for two weeks and has sold over 150,000 copies to date.
+In Canada, Death Magnetic debuted at No. 1 on the Canadian Albums Chart.
 It sold 81,000 copies in its first week, making it the second best-selling debut album of 2008 in Canada.
-It remained the #1 album for four consecutive weeks.
+It remained the No. 1 album for four consecutive weeks.
 The album was certified 4× platinum in Canada in October 2009.

 In Australia, Death Magnetic was the fastest selling album of 2008, selling 55,877 copies in its first full week of release.
 Death Magnetic was Australia's highest-selling record in one week since Australian Idol winner Damien Leith's The Winner's Journey, in December 2006.
 The same success was repeated in Germany, where Death Magnetic has become the fastest selling album of 2008.
 Within the first three days of the album's release, Death Magnetic sold over 100,000 copies and has been certified platinum.
 According to reports, Death Magnetic is outselling competitors in Russia and Turkey, two countries which do not have an official album chart.

-In Finland, during the second week of January 2009, Death Magnetic jumped eighteen spots back up to #1 on that country's album charts within one week.
+In Finland, during the second week of January 2009, Death Magnetic jumped eighteen spots back up to No. 1 on that country's album charts within one week.

 Death Magnetic was certified 2× platinum (two million units sold) by the RIAA on June 28, 2010.
 As of March 2023, the album has sold 2,100,000 copies in the United States.

 Track listing

-In live performances and some album copies, My Apocalypse was given a new intro, bringing the song to an extended range of 6 minutes and 10 seconds and by extension, the total length of the album 75 minutes and 56 seconds.